 dental hygienists, dental therapists and clinical dental technicians working

 to the prescription of a dentist.

-Make sure you avoid the misery of treatments by unqualified people such as beauticians and ask your dentist about Boutique Whitening.
+Avoid the suffering caused by unqualified, unlicensed and unregistered people and ask your dentist about Boutique Whitening.